Skip to content

 pescatore cormorani xingpipng cina

-Xingping is one of the best places to take pictures in China.
-You can find the characteristic karst landscapes with the Li river Li and the famous cormorant fishermen.
-I recommend you to spend at least 2 nights in Xingping as there are at least two places to shoot the sunrise.
+Xingping is one of the best places in China to take pictures.
+You can find the characteristic karst landscapes with the Li River and the famous cormorant fishermen.
+I recommend you spend at least 2 nights in Xingping as there are at least two places to shoot the sunrise.

 The cormorant fishermen